Marquette vs. St. Thomas College Basketball BetMGM Promo Codes, Predictions & Picks - December 14

 Marquette Performance Insights

-- The Golden Eagles are outscoring opponents by 13.8 points per game with a +138 scoring differential overall.
-They put up 79.8 points per game (85th in college basketball) and allow 66.0 per contest (69th in college basketball).
+- The Golden Eagles have a +138 scoring differential, topping opponents by 13.8 points per game.
+They're putting up 79.8 points per game to rank 85th in college basketball and are giving up 66 per contest to rank 69th in college basketball.

-- The Golden Eagles rank 48th in college basketball with 102.4 points scored per 100 possessions, and 64th in college basketball defensively with 84.7 points conceded per 100 possessions.
+- The Golden Eagles' 102.4 points per 100 possessions on offense rank 48th in college basketball, and the 84.7 points they allow per 100 possessions rank 64th in college basketball.

-- Marquette wins the turnover battle by 4.7 per game, committing 9.9 (48th in college basketball) while its opponents average 14.6.
+- Marquette has come up on top in the turnover battle by 4.7 turnovers per game, committing 9.9 (48th in college basketball play) while forcing 14.6 (52nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.